ArnoSaxena/chococraft/readme.txt

 This version of Chococraft will remove all Chocobos from worlds pre 2.8.5.
 Items in the Chocobo saddlebag and packbag inventories will be lost.
 ChocoCraft items stored in normal chests or player inventories are not affected.

 Changelog:
+1. hight issue solved
-1. breeding bug fixed
+2. chicobo mutation colour bug fixed
-2. alternative recipe for lead (chocobo feather instead of slime ball)
-3. sound bug fixed
+3. same gender procreation bug fixed
-4. ascending and descending speed of flying chocobo tweaked
+4. moved disguise skin to assets folder
+5. x,x position Chunk generated bug fixed

 see the minecraft forums for further informations http://www.minecraftforum.net/topic/1119809-

-or follow us on twitter  https://twitter.com/Torojima and https://twitter.com/micdoodle8
+or follow us on twitter  https://twitter.com/Torojima

 Torojima